 Milk consumption is a hotly debated topic in the nutrition world, so you might wonder if it’s healthy or harmful.

-This article lists 5 science-backed health benefits of milk so you can decide if it’s the right choice for you.
+Below are 5 science-backed health benefits of milk so you can decide if it’s the right choice for you.

 The nutritional profile of milk is impressive.